-Frequency distribution - A table which presents the frequencies of different events we are studying Class intervals - The groups which we use to organise continuous data b) On Sunday 11 students were born c) On Monday and Saturday 7 students were born d) To find this figure the students should complete the 'frequency' column and then add all the numbers to make 52 a) 30-39 years b) 90+ d) This class interval is different because not many people will be over 90 years old b) 24 c) Teacher d) It is much easier to interpret and analyse the data when it is in a table a) 10 years b) 8 c) 12
+Frequency distribution - A table which presents the frequencies of different events we are studying

+Class intervals - The groups which we use to organise continuous data i. a.

+- a.
+4 (the students should write 4 in the 'frequency column') - b.
+On Sunday 11 students were born - c.
+On Monday and Saturday 7 students were born - d.
+To find this figure the students should complete the 'frequency' column and then add all the numbers to make 52 b.
+24 c.
+Teacher d.
+It is much easier to interpret and analyse the data when it is in a table